 ACT building, ground floor

-The Video Studio houses a full range of facilities including a video stage with green-screen capability, Stage 2 Lab, production equipment, post-production editing bays, voice-over recording, and a Pro Tools editing suite.
+Digital Filmmaking is comprised of a full range of facilities including a video stage with green-screen capability, Stage 2 Lab, production equipment, post-production editing bays, voice-over recording, and a Pro Tools editing suite.
 Complementing the editing bays is a graduate-only video and sound design facility that currently shares space with the graduate-only photo editing and printing station mentioned below.
 The new Video course track for undergraduates incorporates basic through advanced instruction and special topic courses into a complete video production series.

 ART, ground floor; and Production Studio, 2nd floor